philbrisco/partTrakr/readme.txt

 	This project is distributed under the Creative Commons license.

 Version:
+	1.2.3
+	12/05/2020	Phillip Brisco
+	Fixed a bug that would delete a part type even if a part was using it.

+	Added a check to handle blank input in: api_config_type_del
+	      api_config_ins
+	      api_config_upd
+	      api_config_del
+	      api_config_rem
+	      api_part_ins
+	      api_part_config_upd
+	      api_part_del

+	Fixed a bug in api_config_rem that was seeing parts connected to a configuration when no parts were actually connected.

+	Fixed a bug in api_contact_loc_ins where it was monotonically increasing the contact id when it should have been using the entered contact id.

+	Added the ability to either only disassociate a contact from one location or disassociate a contact from all locations (api_contact_loc_del).

+	Disabled the configuration and part audit features as they are not very necessary to the project and they have a huge performance hit.

 	1.2.1
 	12/4/2020	Phillip Brisco
 	Fixed a bug in api_part_config_upd that allowed a part that was not